 You should include the consent for each individual over the age of 18 that may be listed in your file.

-If submitting your request to CIC, please use the Consent for an Access to Information and Personal Information Request form (IMM 5744).
+If submitting your request to IRCC, please use the Consent for an Access to Information and Personal Information Request form (IMM 5744).

 Credit card, if your request is being made under the Access to Information Act: